 Domestic Battery arrests or allegations and other related criminal domestic allegations can have life changing effects on anyone.
 Just the allegation of domestic battery attaches a stigma that can cause you your job, your friends, and your family.
 The stress of defending against domestic related allegations is immense.
 Relationships between husbands and wives, boyfriends and girlfriends, and parents and children are complex.
 It is important to hire a domestic battery criminal defense attorney with experience defending these particular types of cases.
-SLG Law has experience defending against domestic battery allegations.
-Call our experienced Jacksonville domestic battery attorneys today for a free consultation in-person or over the phone.
+LASNETSKI GIHON LAW has experience defending against domestic battery allegations.
+Call our experienced Jacksonville domestic battery attorney today for a free consultation in-person or over the phone.

 Timing is critical for all new arrests and allegations, but particularly in domestic violence cases.
 When you are arrested for a domestic battery, the police officer writes a police report.
 That officer understands that he or she must establish probable cause for the arrest.
 That is, the officer must justify the arrest with facts and evidence.
 What we see most often is that the officer will put facts in the police report that supports his or her decision to arrest you and will leave out facts that are beneficial to you.
 Once you are arrested, the police officer will go file the case with the State Attorney’s Office.
 The Assistant State Attorney will then read that police report and develop an opinion on what really happened before hearing your side of the story.
 It is critical that you contact a criminal defense attorney who has experience handling domestic battery cases immediately.
 That defense attorney can meet with you, contact witnesses, develop evidence and provide that evidence to the prosecutor early on in the process before the prosecutor digs his or her heels in the sand.